sara-abdullah1/Final-Project-Tuwaiq-Generative-AI/README.md

 These models are pre-trained for creative text generation, making them ideal for producing meaningful and artistic poems.

-### Text-to-Speech:
+### Text-to-Speech

+- **Arabic Text-to-Speech**:
+  The [**MBZUAI/speecht5_tts_clartts_ar**](https://huggingface.co/MBZUAI/speecht5_tts_clartts_ar) model was selected for Arabic text-to-speech.
+After evaluating multiple Text-to-Speech models for Arabic, this one provided superior pronunciation and clarity compared to the others.

+- **English Text-to-Speech**:
+  The [**microsoft/speecht5_tts**](https://huggingface.co/microsoft/speecht5_tts) model, developed by Microsoft, was selected for English text-to-speech due to its high-quality pronunciation and clarity.
+Being from Microsoft, we are confident that this model benefits from state-of-the-art technology and is highly reliable for generating natural and clear speech, making it the best choice for our project.

-The MBZUAI/speecht5_tts_clartts_ar model was selected for Arabic text-to-speech, and microsoft/speecht5_tts for English.
-Both models are highly accurate in producing natural-sounding speech, which enhances the user experience of listening to the generated poems.
+Both models will enhance the user experience by providing an enjoyable listening experience for the generated poems.

 ### Translation:
 Since the image generation model (CompVis/stable-diffusion-v1-4) does not support Arabic, we use the Helsinki-NLP/opus-mt-ar-en model to translate Arabic poems into English.
 This ensures that the model can interpret the text effectively and generate accurate images based on the translation.